Apr 28, 2023

 Another reason your origin server is not working might be the high load of requests to your website.
 So, check your order usage to avoid hitting any limits.
 Each hosting provider will have its own way of accessing this information.

-For Hostinger users, head to hPanel -> Order Usage and take a look at the:
+For Hostinger users, head to hPanel → Hosting → Resource Usage and take a look at the following data:

 - CPU usage – refers to the Central Processing Unit (CPU) consumption.
 Keep it under 80% to avoid poor performance.

-- Memory limit – the amount of memory that the account processes.
+- RAM usage – the amount of memory that the account processes.

 - Processes – the total number of all processes in the account.

 Reaching the maximum threshold for any of these metrics will slow down the website and cause this error.
-To determine whether you have reached the limit, check if the purple line touches the red line on the graphs.
+The donut charts give you insights into the number of resources used and available.

 Here are some ways to improve performance and optimize server capacity: